Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 London Luton, Stansted and Southend Airports

 Stansted, Luton and Southend are smaller international airports that primarily service budget airlines traveling to and from Europe.
-As they are smaller airports and most travelers are from within the EU, lines have historically been relatively quick for security and immigration.
+As they are smaller airports and most travelers are from within the EU, lines have historically been quick for security and immigration.

 Stansted airport is great if you are staying in the east side of London’s city center.
 The Stansted Express runs every 15 minutes to London Liverpool Street and takes less than 50 minutes.
 Purchase discount tickets ahead of time from the Stansted Express website.
 There is Underground access from Liverpool Street Station.